arrouKeys/MITHackingMedicineGrandHack2015/README.md

-# MITGrandHack2015
+## MITGrandHack2015

-Project from MIT Hacking Medicine event (24 - 26 April 2015, Massachusetts Institute of Technology).
-Built in Android Studio using Google Play Services API and Microsoft Band Preview SDK.
+**Project from MIT Hacking Medicine event (24 - 26 April 2015, Massachusetts Institute of Technology).
+Built in Android Studio using Google Play Services API and Microsoft Band Preview SDK.**

-*Group Members: Akshara, Brianna, Kyan, Michael, Robert, Robert.*

 Competed with approximately 400 developers, physicians, engineers, and others in a global hacking competition at MIT (Massachusetts Institute of Technology), April 24 - 26.
 Competed in the Telehealth Track with the goal of transforming care pathways and patient health management through the use of remote technologies.